meinauto/meinauto-js/README.md

 Module classes are build in a namespace struture that can be used for everything what the power of JavaScript can do.

-Initializing of module classes can be done by a HTML attribute or by another JavaScript that calls the module manager.
+Initialization of module classes can be done via a HTML attribute or by another JavaScript that calls the module manager.

 A module test runner based on [QUnit][qunit] and isolated test methods are available.